 4. Additional health benefits of federal health insurance

 So, if you haven’t already, consider getting healthcare coverage.
-Specifically, seek coverage that includes dental, hearing, and vision coverage to help stay on top of your health.
+Specifically, seek coverage that includes dental, hearing, and vision coverage to help you stay on top of your health.

 Saving money on health costs is essential if you want to keep your head above water during your golden years.
 No one wants to think about these kinds of things, but it’s crucial if you want to live out your retirement without all of the stress that comes from paying for expensive healthcare services.